stanislawbartkowski/MyBench/README.md

 The MyBench test is controlled by *test.rc* environment settings.
 Any variable in *test.tc* can be overwritten by *custom.rc*
 <br>
-The basic customization<br>
+The basic customization:<br>
-*TESTLIST* List of tests to be executed. *TESTLIST* variable in *test.rc* contains list of all tests implemented so far. *TESTLIST* can contain list of test separated by comma or single test.
+ * *TESTLIST* List of tests to be executed. *TESTLIST* variable in *test.rc* contains list of all tests implemented so far. *TESTLIST* can contain list of test separated by comma or single test.
 <br>
-*BENCHSIZE* Size of the test.
+ * *BENCHSIZE* Size of the test.
 Currently only *tiny* is supported